3lvis/Sync/README.md

 ![Custom primary key](https://raw.githubusercontent.com/hyperoslo/Sync/master/Images/custom-primary-key-v3.png)

+If you add the flag `hyper.isPrimaryKey` to the attribute `contractID` then:

+- Local primary key will be: `contractID`
+- Remote primary key will be: `contract_id`

+If you want to use `id` for the remote primary key you also have to add the flag `hyper.remoteKey` and write `id` as the value.

+- Local primary key will be: `articleBody`
+- Remote primary key will be: `id`

 ### Attribute Mapping

 Your attributes should match their JSON counterparts in `camelCase` notation instead of `snake_case`.
 For example `first_name` in the JSON maps to `firstName` in Core Data and `address` in the JSON maps to `address` in Core Data.